Skip to content

 Add compliance info Open app → Compliance tab

-Create a server IT Operations → Assets → Add Asset
+Create a server IT Landscape → Assets → Add asset

-Link server to app (from app) Open app → Servers tab → Add Server
+Link server to app (from app) Open app → Servers tab → Add assignment

 You're ready

 You now know how to document the full chain from application to server.
-Start with your most critical apps, add their production environments, link the servers — and you'll have a living, queryable IT landscape in no time.
-For detailed documentation on every feature, explore the Apps & Services and Assets reference sections.
+Start with your most critical apps, add their production environments, link the servers -- and you'll have a living, queryable IT landscape in no time.
+For detailed documentation on every feature, explore the Applications and Assets reference sections.